jhiltonatr/java-challenge/readme.md

 - `getById`
     - Fix **Bug** `Optional#get` may fail if empty.
 Using a `null` default value when `Optional` object is empty
     - Unify assignation and return statement

+#### Security
+- Added Spring Security to secure the API endpoints
+  - Security guided by API KEY strategy (as this is closer to an Auth Token without having an actual IAM system)
+  - The secret security key is configurable in the `application.yml` under the `auth` key.